linux4sam/egt/docs/src/draw.md

 back buffer for the screen.
 This is an internal buffer in memory.
 This back buffer is continuously updated in place by redrawing damaged rectangles using the widgets that cover it.
-When all of the rectangles have been drawn in a single iteration of the egt::EventLoop, only the damaged region of that back buffer is then copied to a display buffer.
+When all of the rectangles have been drawn in a single iteration of the egt::v1::EventLoop, only the damaged region of that back buffer is then copied to a display buffer.
 The screen may actually have more than one buffer in order to handle double or triple buffering.
 So, when switching between these buffers, the screen has